-- Click on Add Node icon in tool bar.
+- Click on Add Node icon in the toolbar.

-- Click on Flow tab then select the flow from drop down list, for example FlightBooking1.
+- Click on the Flow tab then select the flow from the drop-down list, for example, FlightBooking1.

-- Click Save, the flow is added in the RunLogic.
+- Click Save, and the flow is added in the RunLogic.

 - Now, execute script with multiple flows.